afc163/fanyi/README.md

 ## Usage

-Translation data is fetched from [iciba.com](http://iciba.com) and [fanyi.youdao.com](http://fanyi.youdao.com), and only support Chinese and English translation.
+Translation data is fetched from [iciba.com](http://iciba.com) and [fanyi.youdao.com](http://fanyi.youdao.com), and only support translation between Chinese and English.

 In Mac/Linux bash, words will be pronounced  by `say` command.